 In just seven years, the beautiful French-Ivorian has managed to establish herself as a successful producer, actress & screenwriter since she emerged in 2014 with the Ivorian TV series Chroniques Africaines in which she made her acting & producing debut.

-Born in Neuilly-sur-Seine (Paris), Alexandra spent her childhood in Paris and consecutively lived in Ivory Coast and the United States where she completed her high school and secondary studies.
-Daughter of an Ambassador, Alexandra is the youngest child of a family of four siblings.
+Born in Neuilly Sur Seine (Paris), Alexandra spent her childhood in Paris and consecutively lived in Ivory Coast and the United States where she completed her high school and secondary studies.
+Daughter of an Ivorian diplomat, Alexandra is the youngest of a family of four siblings.

-Her first encounter with acting and stage was at the age of 11, when she brilliantly performed the character of Harpagon in L' Avare of French legendary playwright Molière during her French class, for which she earned a grade of 19/20; during her high school years at Lycée Blaise Pascal and College Jean Mermoz of Abidjan, she developed a keen passion for literature, foreign languages and the arts.
-After earning her Baccalaureat (high school diploma) in French Litterature & foreign languages, she moved to the United States to attend college.
-Alexandra speaks three languages fluently - French, English and Spanish.
+Her first encounter with acting and stage was at the young age of 11, when she performed the character of Harpagon in L' Avare of French legendary playwright Molière during her French class, for which she earned a grade of 19/20 ( equivalent of A); it was during her high school years that she developed a keen passion for literature, filmmaking and an ease to perform publicly.
+After earning her Baccalauréat (high school diploma) in French Literature & foreign languages, she moved to the United States to complete her college studies.

-In May 2006, she graduated from New York's art school, Pratt Institute, with a B.F.A in Communication Design, but chose to return to her home country in 2008 to start her filmmaking career.
-It was after an internship at American photographer David La Chapelle' studio in New York, during her senior year at Pratt in 2006 that her path to becoming a filmmaker became clear ; she decided to pursue a career in film instead of advertising.
+In May 2006, she graduated from New York City's art school, the Pratt Institute with a B.F.A in Communication Design and chose to return to her home country in 2008 to launch her filmmaking career.
+It was after an internship at American photographer David La Chapelle's studio and during her senior year at Pratt that her path towards becoming a filmmaker became clear ; she decided to pursue a career in film instead of advertising.